 Temporary alimony is only available during the divorce process, but there's no bright-line rule for how long short-term or permanent support lasts, and it depends on the judge's initial evaluation.

-Maintenance can be paid in one lump-sum amount, through a property transfer, or in monthly or other periodic payments--the most commonly used method.
-An order for monthly payments may or may not include a specific date for the last payment.
-The court may also make an order that maintenance ends when a certain event occurs.
-For example, maintenance payments might end when you complete your education and obtain a degree, or when you find a job that meets certain criterion—something that allows you to support yourself.
-Many maintenance orders also end automatically if the recipient remarries or begins cohabiting with a partner, or when either spouse dies.
+The court may make an order that maintenance ends when a specific event occurs.
+For example, rehabilitative maintenance payments may end when you complete your education and obtain a degree, or when you find a job that allows you to support yourself.
+Additionally, support may end when the recipient remarries, or when either spouse dies.

 The court may order maintenance payments to be in one lump-sum, through a property transfer, or other periodic payments.
 Periodic payments, usually monthly, are the most common for support orders.
 Paying spouses can elect to make payments directly to their spouse, but both spouses must agree to that arrangement.

 Alternatively, you can ask the court for an income withholding order, which directs the paying spouse's employer to deduct the support from the employee's paycheck automatically.
 (Mo.
 Rev. Stat. § 40-4-207 (2017).)
 The court clerk maintains records and both spouses must keep up-to-date information on file.
 (Mo.
 Rev. Stat. § 40-4-206 (2017).)

 If you're not receiving court-ordered payments, you can ask the court to enforce the order.
 The court has extensive powers, and a failure to pay as required can result in severe penalties ranging from fines, attorney's fees, bank account seizures, and even jail time.